the majestic Denali National Park

 a moment frozen in time as a bear attempts to catch a leaping salmon at brooks falls, Katmai, Alaska

 Typically, image stabilization allows you to shoot about 2 or 3 “stops” slower than you could otherwise.
 That is, using the above 300mm lens example, 1/300 is “the norm,” while one stop slower is half this—1/150.
 Another stop is half that, so 1/75.
 And a third stop is half that, so about 1/40.
-Thus, if your image stabilization system reports “3 stop image stabilization,” you could effectively shoot using a 300mm lens, handheld, at 1/40 and get the same effect as a non-image stabilized 300mm at 1/300th of a second.
+Thus, if your image stabilization system reports “3-stop image stabilization,” you could effectively shoot using a 300mm lens, handheld, at 1/40 and get the same effect as a non-image-stabilized 300mm at 1/300th of a second.

-A couple of things to note…I am being a bit conservative on the below.
-That is, you could get away with slightly slower speeds at each level, but the great thing is you usually have enough light in Alaska during the summer that you can afford fast shutter speeds while maintaining reasonable ISOs.
+A couple of things to note: I am being a bit conservative with the information provided below.
+You could get away with slightly slower speeds at each level, but the great thing is that you usually have enough light in Alaska during the summer that you can afford to use slightly faster shutter speeds while maintaining reasonable ISOs.

 1/125 – general landscapes